-Robert C. Denicola Margaret R. Larson Professor of Intellectual Property Law
+Robert C. Denicola Margaret R. Larson Professor of Intellectual Property Law Emeritus

 Professor Denicola joined the Law College faculty in 1976.
 He received a B.S.E. degree from Princeton University in 197l and a J.D. degree from Harvard Law School in 1974.
 He also received an LL.M. degree from Harvard in 1976.
 Professor Denicola worked with a Boston law firm before coming to Nebraska.
 He has also been a visiting professor at Cornell University and the University of Alabama, and was Acting Dean of the Law College from 1994-96.
 Professor Denicola teaches courses in Contracts, Copyright, and Unfair Competition.
+He has written a casebook on copyright law published by Foundation Press and was the Co-Reporter for the American Law Institute's Restatement of the Law of Unfair Competition.

 A. Christal Sheppard Adjunct Law Professor

 Dr. Christal Sheppard was the first Director of the first United States Patent and Trademark Office located outside of the nation’s capital in 227 years.
 Prior to joining the Agency, she was assistant professor of law at the University of Nebraska where she co-founded a program of Concentrated Study in Intellectual Property law.
 In 2018, she joined IPwe, a patent based, startup company headquartered in Paris, France, as Executive Vice President for Strategy and Business Development.
+IPwe applies blockchain and artificial intelligence to the patent ecosystem to create a global marketplace for patent assessment, due diligence, licensing, sale and portfolio management.

 Brett C. Stohs Clinical Associate Professor of Law & Cline Williams Director of the Weibling Entrepreneurship Clinic